 Calle Elvira, 46

-One of the most famous tapas bars in town, here you will receive a Moroccan inspired free tapa with your drink.
-I think the quality is hit or miss, but it is definitely fun when you need a break from the jamón!
+One of the most famous tapas bars in town, here you'll receive a Moroccan-inspired free tapa with your drink.
+I think the quality is hit or miss, but it's definitely fun when you need a break from all the jamón!

 Calle Jardines, 17